The Thousand Pillared Hall

 ShenbagaKuzhalvaimozhi draws comfort from her words.
 “Does your tummy hurt Chithi ’utty?” she asks her.

-“No sweetheart,” says Chithi Kutty, placing a hand on her shoulder and drawing her close.
+“No sweetheart,” says Chithi Kutty, placing a hand on her shoulder, drawing her close.
 “Look over there!
-On that pillar, there is no statue.
-It is broken.
+On that pillar, the statue is missing.
+That makes me sad – this broken pillar.
 That’s why I was crying.”

 This is true.
 The pillar opposite them is empty, broken.
 Seeing this, ShenbagaKuzhalvaimozhi feels sad as well.